ladzaretti/vlt-cli/readme.md

 - **Key Derivation & Auth**: Uses `argon2id` to derive keys from the master password and verify authentication.

 - **Encryption**:
-  - Secrets are encrypted with `AES-256-GCM`, using unique nonces for each entry.
+  - Secrets are encrypted with `AES-256-GCM`, using unique nonces for each encrypted value.
   - The backing `SQLite` database is encrypted at rest and only decrypted into memory after authentication.

 - **Memory-Safety**: Secrets are stored in memory only.